 - Investors looking for value and yield may want to choose AbbVie.

 If you have questions about AbbVie stock, we have answers.
-The bottom line is that AbbVie is one of the world’s leading pharmaceutical companies and comes with one attractive dividend.
+The bottom line is that AbbVie is one of the world's leading pharmaceutical companies with one attractive dividend.

-Not only is the dividend a high yield, but it is also a safe, high yield with a robust outlook for distribution increases.
-The question with AbbVie isn’t about whether it should be bought but how it will fit into your portfolio and how long to hold it.
+Not only is the dividend a high yield, but it is also safe and has a robust outlook for distribution increases.
+The question with AbbVie is less if you should buy it but how it will fit into your portfolio and how long to hold it.

 ABBV Stock Overview

 AbbVie is a U.S.-based pharmaceutical company with annual revenue above $55 billion and a market cap five times that amount.
 It is the fourth-largest pharmaceutical company by revenue and market cap and is a member of the S&P 500.
 AbbVie is a dividend payer with a high yield relative to peers and the broad market.
 When including the dividend payment history of its parent, Abbott Laboratories, it is a Dividend Aristocrat and Dividend King.

 AbbVie Inc. came to life in 2013 and spun off from Abbott Laboratories.
 AbbVie began its life as Abbott's pharmaceutical research segment and spun off to capture the value inherent in the segment.
 The blockbuster drug Humira drove sales, but inclusion with Abbott's more-diversified model held back the full value of the business.
 Since then, AbbVie has established itself as a pharmaceutical industry leader and has made significant headway in treating rheumatoid arthritis and Crohn's disease.